 Please click on the link to view our timetable

-What did we learn about in Term Two?
+What we learnt in Term 2?

-Term One - A Child's War
+Topic - A Child's War

-Homework: Pupils are expected to complete their set MyMaths homework and read for at least 30 mins every evening.
-Please complete and sign reading records each night.
 Pupils homework projects will be displayed as part of the express section at the end of the unit of work.
 Pupils can choose whether to present their homework as written work, ICT or something creative.
 If pupils decide to choose something creative such as a painting then they should choose either written work or I.C.T. for their next homework project so that they are using different skills throughout the year.